 After our tasting we switched places with the second group and got the brewery tour.
 Mark and I have been to a few Alley Kat events in the past so we’ve had the tour before.
 But I always enjoy behind-the-scenes peeks.
 And I find the beer-making process fascinating

 The next stop was the Edmonton Artifact Centre, which started its life as the Northwest Brewing Company back in 1924.
-The building itself isn’t much to look at, but the cool thing is that it was built on an underground spring which still runs to this day.
+The building itself isn’t much to look at now.
+But the cool thing is that the buildings sits on an underground spring, which still runs to this day.
 The perfect location for beermaking!

 The brewery’s most popular beer was called Bohemian Maid, and in 1958 they changed their company name to Bohemian Maid.
 We got permission to explore the interior of the Artifact Centre (it normally isn’t open to the public).
 Here, we got to see some artifacts from the old brewery:

 The Artifact Centre holds about 60,000 artifacts, which they usually lend to Edmonton museums such as the John Walter Museum and Fort Edmonton Park.
 This was probably the highlight of the tour for me.
 I love exploring resources that most people don’t get access to.

 Along the bus route we learned some important facts and dates.
 The first commercially available beer in Edmonton was Yellowhead Lager in 1894.
-In 1916 prohibition was declared in Alberta, and about half of the breweries shut down.
+Prohibition kicked off in Alberta in 1916, and about half of the breweries shut down.
 Some managed to stay afloat by switching to sodas or “near beer,” very-low alcohol beers.
 Others smuggled beer across to the U.S. in order to continue running.
 Prohibition ended in 1923 and there was much rejoicing across the land (I assume).
 Men and women couldn’t rejoice in the same room, however.
 All the bars had separate entrances for men and “ladies and escorts.”
 My, how things have changed.

 We did a quick drive by past the old Edmonton Brewing and Malting building in Rossdale, built in 1905.
 It’s now currently a private residence.